Nonlinear subspace clustering by functional link neural networks: Introduction

 \end{enumerate}

 The organization of the paper is as follows.
 Section 2 offers a review of relevant subspace clustering methods.
 In Section 3, we introduce our novel subspace clustering approach.
 The evaluation of our methods' performance across diverse datasets is conducted in Section 4.
 Conclusions are drawn in Section 5.
+The main notations used in the paper are summarized in Table \ref{tab_notation}.